On uniqueness of tensor products of irreducible categorifications: Tensor product categorifications

 The finitely generated modules over the KLR algebra form a monoidal category under induction functors; this monoidal category on its own is a categorification, in a certain sense, of the enveloping algebra $U(\fg_+)$ of the Borel $\fg_+$.

-For our purposes, a {\bf categorical $\g$-action} on an additive category $\Cat$ is an action of the strict 2-category Rouquier denotes $\mathfrak{A}$; that is, it consists of \begin{itemize} \item a module category structure over the representations of the KLR algebra generated by functors $F_i$; that is, a functor $F\cong \oplus F_i$ such that $F^k$ carries an action of $R_k$.
-In particular, each of the functors $F_i$ carries a natural transformation $y$, usually denoted as a dot in literature such as \cite{KLIII,WebCTP,KI-HRT}, and \item right adjoints $E_i$ to these functors, such that \item the map Rouquier denotes $\rho_{s,\mu}$ in \cite[\S 4.1.3]{Rou2KM} is an isomorphism. \end{itemize} In particular, each pair of functors $E_i,F_i$ should be thought of a categorical $\mathfrak{sl}_2$ action in the sense of Chuang and Rouquier (in fact, they only consider categories which are abelian, artinian and noetherian, so small adjustments in the definition would be necessary).
+For our purposes, a {\bf categorical $\g$-action} on an abelian $\C$-linear category $\Cat$ is an action of the strict 2-category Rouquier denotes $\mathfrak{A}$; that is, it consists of \begin{itemize} \item a module category structure over the representations of the KLR algebra generated by exact functors $F_i$; that is, a functor $F\cong \oplus F_i$ such that $F^k$ carries an action of $R_k$.
+In particular, each of the functors $F_i$ carries a natural transformation $y$, usually denoted as a dot in literature such as \cite{KLIII,Webmerged}, and \item exact right adjoints $E_i$ to these functors, such that \item the map Rouquier denotes $\rho_{s,\mu}$ in \cite[\S 4.1.3]{Rou2KM} is an isomorphism. \end{itemize} In particular, each pair of functors $E_i,F_i$ should be thought of a categorical $\mathfrak{sl}_2$ action in the sense of Chuang and Rouquier.
 All other notions of categorification mentioned above are adding additional structure to this schema.

 Since our main theorem will be a classification/uniqueness theorem, we need to have a notion of equivalence between categorical actions.